PaulWheatcroft/payment/docs/index.md

 - Once the pattern is met the invoice number will be validated - if not a message will highlight invoice number does not exist
 - if the invoice number matches one in the backend setIsInvoice will make isInvoice true

+> Using params in the link to the customer will ensure better accuracy.
+See below.

 state of isInvoice would enable ContinueToPaymentButton

 Clicking ContinueToPaymentButton > if !isAcceptTermsAndConditions ?
 TermsAndConditions : PaymentMethods.